What is Insomnia? Defining on the basis of symptoms and duration

 - Give a gap of 2-3 hours between drink and bed-time

-- Bed-time hunger: If feeling hungry at bed-time, a light snack (max: 200 calories) helps you go to sleep, as being hungry also prevents falling asleep.
+- Bed-time hunger: If feeling hungry at bedtime, a light snack (max: 200 calories) helps you go to sleep, as being hungry also prevents falling asleep.
 Some light snack options include fruits (apples, banana, kiwis, strawberries, cherries or dried cranberries), yogurt, cereal in warm milk, vegetables or a single cheese slice with a slice of brown bread, boiled egg, whole grain cracker, nuts (almonds, pistachios, or walnuts), herbal/green tea or a protein drink.
+Warm chamomile tea can be a soothing drink for sleep.

-- Fluids: Drink 1.5-2 liters of water a day.
-Have a glass of water just before bed-time and a sip just before sleeping, to avoid waking from sleep due to thirst.
+- Water intake: Drink 1.5-2 liters of water a day.
+Have a glass of water just before bedtime and a sip just before sleeping, to avoid waking from sleep due to thirst.
 However, do not take too much water or fluids at bedtime as it may cause you to wake up to pass urine.
 Urinate once just before getting into bed.

 Exercise habits